donox/sst_static/support/admin_pages/shortcodes.md

 By default, individual pictures have a border.
 For cartoons and similar fill-ins, it often looks better without a border.
 In that case, adding the has_borders attribute and setting it to "False" (or "No") will remove the border.

+###Child_Links Shortcode
+This shortcode generates a list of links to the child pages of a page (such as Stories by Residents).
+Pages are listed in time sorted order with most recent first.
+The name of the file (generally also name of the article) is used as the link name.

+> **\{\{% build_links_to_children %\}\}**

+This shortcode currently has no arguments or other specifiers though developing them seems reasonable.